gavinandresen/paymentrequest/spec.rst

 memo: UTF-8 encoded, plain-text (no formatting) note that should be displayed to the customer, explaining what this PaymentRequest is for.

-receipt_url: Secure (usually https) location where a Payment message (see below) may be sent to obtain a PaymentACK.
+payment_url: Secure (usually https) location where a Payment message (see below) may be sent to obtain a PaymentACK.

 merchant_data : Arbitrary data that may be used by the merchant to identify the PaymentRequest.
 May be omitted if the merchant does not need to associate Payments with PaymentRequest or if they associate each PaymentRequest with a separate payment address.